Frequently Asked Questions

-- A Streambed Alternation Agreement from the California Department of Fish and Game (to ensure that any construction activity that occurs in a streambed does not harm fish or wildlife).
+- A Streambed Alternation Agreement from the California Department of Fish and Wildlife (to ensure that any construction activity that occurs in a streambed does not harm fish or wildlife).

-- A "take" permit from the California Department of Fish and Game under the California Endangered Species Act (if your project has the potential to harm a State-protected species).
+- A "take" permit from the California Department of Fish and Wildlife under the California Endangered Species Act (if your project has the potential to harm a State-protected species).

 - A "take" permit from the U.S. Fish and Wildlife Service under the federal Endangered Species Act (if your project has the potential to harm a federally-protected species).